arackaf/mongo-graphql-starter/README.md

 `;
 ```

-Each field that you set up in your meta data of course gets added to you main type.
-Basic queries have also been created, namely `allBooks` with  filters set up depending on their type; and a `getBook` query that looks up a book by _id.
+Each field from your metadata of course gets added to the main type.
+Basic queries have also been created, namely `allBooks` with filters set up for each field, depending on type; and a `getBook` query that looks up a book by _id.

 ### Filters created

 WIP - see the schema file above for now

-### Resolvers created
+### Generated type-specific resolvers

 The Book resolver looks like this